Travelport-xx/travelport-uapi-tutorial/lesson2.md

 ### Decoding Part 3: Building Routings

-The coding for building the final "routings", exactly what is flight is taken in what order and what connection, if any, is needed to get from the origin to the destination, is quite short in `main()` for `Lesson2`:
+A "routing" is a set a flights, in some order, that get the traveller from an origin to a destination.
+This set has one element in the case of a direct flight, otherwise it has one or more "connections".
+The code for building the final "routings" is quite short in `main()` for `Lesson2`:

 ```java
 //bound the routings by using the connections